nextmillenniummedia/next-sdk-android-example/docs/manual/Banner.md

 bannerView.setUnitId("your_unit_id");
 ```

 And finally just load it by calling `load()` method.
-By default banner will be shown right after.
+By default banner will be shown right after
-load
+load.

 <details>
 <summary>Java</summary>